yandexdataschool/Practical_RL/GRADING.md

 Homework can't yield negative amount of points, even if submitted 2 years past deadline.

-__Homeworks that got imperfect grade can be re-submitted__

-If you want to resubmit your home assignment, write about it in cirtain anytask week.

 If you think that you have a special circumstances (like your grandmother's wedding) that prevented you from completing an assignment in time, ping course staff.
 We can cancel penalty for you.

+## Resubmition
+__Homeworks that got imperfect grade can be re-submitted__

+This privilege can be grated by a staff member who is checking a home assignment.

 ## Cheating
 Using code parts from either other students or from the internet is forbidden.
 Cheaters can be punished in various ways from zeroing out some parts of a specific assignment to unsatisfactory grade for the course.